kr-stn/kr-stn.github.io/_posts/2016-05-06-analyze-Sentinel-1-time-series-in-Google-Earth-Engine.md

 Sentinel data is also ingested shortly after publication.
 The processing framework is exposed with a [well documented](https://developers.google.com/earth-engine/) API that can be accessed with JavaScript or Python.
-The cherry on top is an online [code editor](https://code.earthengine.google.com/) that supports stores and versions all your code.
+The cherry on top is an online [code editor](https://code.earthengine.google.com/) that stores and versions all your code.
 All that is distributed for the low price of free - you just need to register for a free account.

 ## Sentinel-1 time-series